maxkain/eav-bundle/README.md

 ```

 Here you pass attributes with values.
 If you use `EavExpression`, ':field' placeholder will be replaced to the value field path.
-Don't forgive to escape user's input by Doctine's `createNamedParameter` function.
+Don't forget to escape user's input by Doctine's `createNamedParameter` function.
 If you use `EavComparison`, `value` argument will be escaped automatically.
+By default, all conditions use `AND` logic, but with `EavExpression` you may define any DQL condition.

 ## Usage with EasyAdmin and Forms